Humanoid Robots Seminar Abstract, Report

 6. Technological Limitations: Humanoid robots may not yet possess the same level of dexterity, sensory perception, or cognitive abilities as humans.
 Achieving human-like capabilities in these areas remains a significant technological challenge.

 7. Job Displacement: The deployment of humanoid robots in certain industries could lead to job displacement for human workers.
-As robots take over certain tasks, there may be a need for retraining and upskilling the workforce to adapt to the changing job landscape.
+As robots take over certain tasks, there may be a need to retrain and upskill the workforce to adapt to the changing job landscape.

 8. Ethical Considerations: The use of humanoid robots raises ethical concerns, such as issues related to privacy, consent, and the potential misuse of advanced technologies.
 Establishing ethical guidelines and standards for their development and deployment is essential.